dmx-systems/dmx-object-renderer/README.md

 **0.1** -- Feb 3, 2018

-* Factored out as a standalone component from `dm5-detail-panel`:
+* Factored out as a standalone component from:
   https://github.com/jri/dm5-detail-panel

 ------------